ThomasBisig/akademix/pages/10.roadmap/default.md

 ### Sprint 2: Prototype - Todos (12h of 10h, started 11.04.23)
 _Goal: complete the exercise set for Mechanik - Bewegung - Gleichförmige Bewegung.
 No special focus on design but content and tag 'completeness'.
 Plain content is the goal, animations and/or interaction is a nice to have._

-Not done
-- [ ] To check: 2,3,4,9
-- [ ] Todos for all exercises so far:
-	- [ ] Add all solutions to exercises

 Done
 - [x] Change all images from s -> x (03.05.2023)